International-Data-Spaces-Association/IDS-testbed/README.md

 ## Roadmap
 ### Version 2.0 of the test bed

-Minimal viable data space with all essential components and first test cases
+Minimum viable data space with all essential components and first test cases
 ![next_version](./pictures/Testbed_2.0.png)

 ### Version X.Y of the test bed